JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-components.md

 ### Mouse event listeners

-You can install mouse event listeners on the components in your desktop project.
-These could be click, move, enter, and scroll mouse listeners.
+You can listen to various mouse events in your desktop project: clicking, moving, scrolling, entering, and exiting.

 For example, here is how to set up click listeners with `onClick`, `onDoubleClick`, and `onLongClick` modifiers: